The Comparison Question

 The Polysemanticity Problem for Exclusive Features

-A significant limitation: exclusive features tend to be polysemantic.
-Features unique to one model are harder to interpret than shared features.
-The crosscoder has limited capacity to represent model-specific concepts.
-Exclusive features absorb multiple concepts into single directions -- the same capacity pressure that causes polysemanticity in standard SAEs.
-This means the most interesting features (what changed during fine-tuning) are often the hardest to interpret.
+Exclusive features tend to be polysemantic in these decompositions.
+They are harder to interpret than shared features because the crosscoder has limited capacity for model-specific structure.
+Several concepts can be absorbed into one exclusive direction under the same kind of capacity pressure that produces polysemanticity in standard SAEs.
+As a result, the features most relevant to what changed during fine-tuning can be the hardest to label cleanly.

 Sparsity Artifacts in L1 Crosscoders